edoparo/k8s-workshop/presentation/k8s.md

 # Deployment ⛵️

-A [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) describes a set of identical Pods (Replica Set), how they are deployed and replicated in the cluster.
+A [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) describes a set of identical Pods (called [`ReplicaSet`](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/)), how they are deployed and replicated in the cluster and provides declarative updates to Pods.

 <br/>

-Let's say we want to deploy an instance of `nginx`
+Let's say we want to deploy an instance of an `nginx` HTTP Server (although not very useful here)

 ---